bashup/scale-dsl/README.md

 SCALE syntax is mostly compatible with [shellcheck](https://www.shellcheck.net/), except that you need to disable [SC2215](https://github.com/koalaman/shellcheck/wiki/SC2215) (Commands beginning with `-`) and [SC1054](https://github.com/koalaman/shellcheck/wiki/SC1054) (doubled braces).
 Adding `# shellcheck disable=1054,2215` on the line before a block begins (or the enclosing function, if any) will disable them locally, or you can disable them at the project level if you prefer.

 Finally, note that if you need to run actual programs or functions named `+` , `-`, `~`, `{{` or `}}`, you can simply prefix them with a `\` or enclose them in quotes.
 This will stop the shell from expanding them as aliases.
 If the code can't easily be changed, you can simply source it *before* `scale-dsl`, or else disable the `expand_aliases` shell option while sourcing it, and re-enable it afterward.
 Bash expands aliases expanded while code is being *compiled*, not when it's run, so you can have DSL-using and non-DSL-using functions in the same program, with different understandings of what `-`, `+`, etc. mean.

+(Also, if you're using bash 4.4's new `local -` construct, please note that it has [a bug that disables alias expansion in scripts](https://lists.gnu.org/archive/html/bug-bash/2018-12/msg00023.html).
+If you call such a function before all of your source code has been read, you'll need to re-enable alias expansion, *outside* the function, after the call is made.)

 ## License